zefhemel/silversearch/README.md

 ## Installation

-The plug is installed like any other plug using SpaceLua, just add the following into a SpaceLua block somewhere in your Space.
+The plug is installed like any other plug using SpaceLua.
+Just add `"ghr:MrMugame/silversearch"` to the `plugs` array on your `CONFIG` page.
 ```lua
 config.set {
   plugs = {